mongodb-developer/laravel-movies-retrieval-tutorial/README.md

 This project demonstrates how to implement semantic vector search in a practical movie database application context.
 By following along, you'll learn:

-- How to implement production-ready vector search with Laravel
+- How to implement vector search with Laravel & MongoDB
 - Best practices for MongoDB Atlas Vector Search integration
-- Real-world embedding generation workflows with Voyage AI
+- Vector embedding generation workflows with Voyage AI
 - Building semantic search that understands meaning, not just keywords
-- Efficient batch processing for embedding generation
+- Example of batch processing for embedding generation

 # Semantic Search Query Suggestions